michaeluzowuihe/endpoint-security/README.md

 # Endpoint Security
-## Course Introduction
-### Packet Tracer - Logical and Physical Mode Exploration
+## Logical and Physical Mode Exploration
-#### In this activity, I achieved the the following primary objectives:
+### In this activity, I achieved the the following primary objectives:
 1. Investigated Devices in the Wiring Closet
 2. Connected End Devices to Networking Devices
 3. Installed a Backup Router